pkim92/COMP4711Lab1/README.md

 ## Introduction

 The inaugural CST Hackathon was held for the first time for invite-only, top 50 CST co-op students on January 3rd, 2018.
 The hackathon event lasted for 30 hours, from Jan 3rd ~ Jan 4th.
 With the hackathon topic: ways to improve BCIT experience as a student, the event provided an excellent opportunity put my technical skills to a practical use, and gave me a chance to work in an agile environment.
 In a group of 5, our group managed to create a prototype of a functional myBCIT.ca website.
-The website contains a fully working calendar, a map, almost every working link from the original my.bcit.ca website.
+The website contains a fully working calendar, a map, and almost every working link from the original my.bcit.ca website!

 [Take a look!](http://team7csthackathon2018.azurewebsites.net)